Tuesday, January 7th - Following MCPS, The Heights School will be closed due to inclement weather.

 Since the dawn of time, young men have been drawn to the untamed wild, following an innate desire to explore and discover the illimitable wonders of creation.

 Heights Frontiers, The Heights School’s outdoor program, pushes these same boundaries, leaving behind the confines of concrete and steel, to enter those remote and beautiful parts of the world untouched by modernity.
+No walls, no wheels, no electricity, no plumbing, these trips are full immersions into the backcountry.
 The wilderness reminds us how to be human and allows us to return to the front country fully alive and fully engaged with reality.

 2025 Dates